 Evelyn was born with a condition called omphalocele, a birth defect of the abdominal wall.
 She spent the first eight months of her life at Children’s Hospital Colorado, with seven of those months in the Neonatal Intensive Care Unit (NICU).

 “We wouldn’t have gotten where we are without the amazing staff in the NICU.
-They love her like she’s their own,” said Salem Steppig, Evelyn’s mom.
+They love her like she’s their own,” said Salem, Evelyn’s mom.

 When Salem was just 13 weeks pregnant, an ultrasound detected a fetal anomaly.
 At 16 weeks, after more tests, doctors discovered that the baby had a giant omphalocele, a condition in which her bowels, liver and part of her stomach were growing in a sac on the outside of her body.

-The Steppigs met with several fetal experts, including Dr. Kenneth Liechty, Co-Director of the Colorado Fetal Care Center and Dr. Michael Zaretsky, Medical Director of the Maternal-Fetal Care Unit, who reassured them they were in good hands.
+Salem and Harlan met with several fetal experts, including Kenneth Liechty, MD, pediatric and fetal surgeon at the Colorado Fetal Care Center and Michael Zaretsky, MD, Medical Director of the Maternal-Fetal Care Unit, who reassured them they were in good hands.